Homogeneous deformations of toric pairs: Introduction

 \subsection{Mutations and deformations of Fano toric pairs}

 A \emph{Fano polytope} in a lattice $N$ is a full dimensional polytope $P \subseteq N_\RR$ such that the origin $0 \in N$ lies in the strict interior of $P$ and every vertex of $P$ is a primitive lattice point.
-The spanning fan of a Fano polytope $P \subseteq N_\RR$, i.e. the fan in $N_\RR$ whose cones are the cones over the faces of $P$, determines a toric variety $X_P$ which is Fano, i.e. its anticanonical divisor is $\QQ$-Cartier and ample.
+The \emph{spanning fan} (also called the \emph{face fan}) of a Fano polytope $P \subseteq N_\RR$, i.e.\ the fan in $N_\RR$ whose cones are the cones over the faces of $P$, determines a toric variety $X_P$ which is Fano, i.e.\ its anticanonical divisor is $\QQ$-Cartier and ample.
 This establishes a bijective correspondence between Fano $T_N$-toric varieties and Fano polytopes in $N$.

 Starting from a primitive vector $w \in M$ and a polytope $F \subseteq w^\perp \subseteq N_\RR$ satisfying certain conditions (see Definition~\ref{def:factor}) with respect to the Fano polytope $P \subseteq N_\RR$, it is possible to construct another Fano polytope $P' := \mathrm{mut}_{w,F}(P) \subseteq N_\RR$ (see Definition~\ref{def:mutation}).
 This procedure is called \emph{mutation} \cite{sigma} and its motivation lies in the study of Mirror Symmetry for Fano varieties \cite{mirror_symmetry_and_fano_manifolds, conjectures}.